liuhengyue/face-track/README.md

 #### Data Preparation

 Check the visualization of face bboxes on original video in file [visualization.ipynb](scripts/visualization.ipynb).

+The corresponding annotated videos are stored as `demo.mp4`.

 ## Acknowledgment